Photo from Canva

 - Research the new location.
-Check the installation’s website and social media for information on schools, jobs, and more, and lean on your overseas sponsor if you’re moving overseas.
+Check the installation’s website and social media for information on schools, housing, jobs, and more, and lean on your overseas sponsor if you’re moving overseas.

 - Start thinking about how your vehicle will get there.
 You may need to ship or store it.

 - Go through belongings and decide what’s worth moving.
 Donate the rest or pencil in a date on your calendar for a yard sale.

 - Create a PCS binder with a Power of Attorney, copies of orders, and other moving documents.